Hanwha Eagles: History

 The Eagles made it back to the Korean Series in 2006, again falling short.
 The Eagles did not make the KBO playoffs for eleven years, from 2008 through 2017, despite going through five managers during that time, including the KBO's two winningest managers, Kim Eung-ryong (2013–2014) and Kim Sung-keun (2015–2017).

 Han Yong-duk was hired as Eagles' manager in 2018 (he had been a caretaker manager for the team in 2012), and in his first full season he succeeded in bringing the team to the postseason for the first time since 2007.
 On 7 June 2020, however, Han resigned as manager after a 14th straight loss, and was replaced by the team's minor league manager (and former television announcer), Choi Won-ho.
 The team also revamped its roster, sending ten players to the minor-league KBO Futures League team — including veterans An Young-myung, Jang Si-hwan, Lee Tae-yang, Song Kwang-min, and Lee Sung-yul — and bringing up nine players to the KBO League team.
 After tying the record for the KBO's longest losing streak at 18, on 14 June 2020, the Eagles escaped a 19th-straight defeat after a long struggle: Hanwha won a suspended game against Doosan Bears thanks to Roh Tae-hyung's walk-off hit in the bottom of the ninth inning.

 On 27 November 2020, Carlos Subero was announced as the Eagles' new manager.
+Under his leadership, however, the Eagles finished in last place for two consecutive seasons.
+After enduring two difficult years, the club sacked Subero midway through the 2023 season and reappointed Choi Won-ho.
+Choi's second stint as manager was also short-lived, as he resigned in May 2024.
+Shortly afterward, the Eagles signed a three-year contract with Kim Kyung-moon.